Metrics Beginner

 What is conversion rate?

-Conversion rate is the percentage of website visitors who complete a specific desired action.
+Conversion rate is the percentage of website visitors who complete a specific desired action within a session.
 The formula is: (Number of Conversions ÷ Total Visitors) × 100.
 A conversion can be a purchase, form submission, free trial sign-up, newsletter subscription, or any other goal you define.
+Conversion rate is the primary metric of CRO because it measures how effectively a website turns visitor intent into business outcomes — independently of traffic volume.

 What is a good conversion rate?

-A good conversion rate depends on industry and offer type.
-E-commerce averages 1–4% (top performers: 5–8%).
-SaaS free trial pages average 3–8% (top performers: 15%+).
-Lead generation landing pages average 5–15% (top performers: 30%+).
-The most meaningful benchmark is your own baseline — improving your rate by 50% is more valuable than reaching an industry average.
+A good conversion rate depends heavily on industry, offer type, and traffic source.
+E-commerce averages 1–4% overall, with top performers at 5–8% (Monetate/Episerver benchmarks).
+SaaS free trial pages average 3–8%, with top performers above 15%.
+Lead generation landing pages average 5–15%, with top performers at 25–35%.
+The most meaningful benchmark is your own baseline trend — improving your rate by 50% from your current level is more valuable than reaching an industry average if you're already above it.

 How do you calculate conversion rate?

 Conversion Rate = (Conversions ÷ Total Sessions) × 100.
 If 10,000 people visit your checkout page and 300 complete a purchase, your conversion rate is 3%.
-Most analytics platforms (Google Analytics 4, Adobe Analytics) calculate this automatically once you configure conversion goals.
+Most analytics platforms (Google Analytics 4, Adobe Analytics) calculate this automatically once conversion goals are configured.
+Use sessions (not users) as the denominator for most pages; use unique users when measuring one-time events like account creation.